gabrielmendes98/dev-connect/README.md

 - Resolve all TODOs
 - Add logger and remove console.log

+## TODO Deploy

+- Config AWS structure with terraform
+- Create and config Jenkins Pipelines
+- Config automated deploys when push to master

 ## The domain

 **"DevConnect - A Connection Platform for Developers"**